-Business leaders turn to analytics to reimagine a post-COVID world
+Business leaders turn to analytics to reimagine a post-COVID (and post-election) world

-Free SAS virtual event features executives and presidential historian Doris Kearns Goodwin on leadership in turbulent times and a special session on analysing data
+Free SAS virtual event features executives and presidential historian Doris Kearns Goodwin on leadership in turbulent times and a special session on analyzing election data

 "Unmasking Election Data with @AnalyticSteve” will explore the role of data and analytics in voting, and give a quick analysis of the U.S. presidential election and what we’ve learned.
 It will feature Steve Bennett, Director of the Global Government Practice at SAS.
 His Twitter handle is @AnalyticSteve.